- How to find your purpose after selling your business.

-When anyone sells their business it’s easy for some to wash their hands of the whole undertaking and concentrate on a new project or simply spend your time staring at the balance of your bank account.
+When anyone sells their business, it’s easy for some to wash their hands of the whole undertaking and concentrate on a new project or simply spend their time staring at the balance of their bank account.
 But it’s important to continue supporting the new owner as much as possible.

-After all, that person is in charge of all of the employees who you hired.
+After all, that person oversees all the employees you hired.
 He or she is responsible for following through on some promises you made.
 He or she will be the only person maintaining your legacy.
 And he or she is likely going to need help.

-Buying a business and growing it isn’t easy and as the seller, you’ve built up a wealth of knowledge and experience that is invaluable to the new person at the helm.
-Do your best to stay in contact with them and to help them out when you can.
+Buying a business and growing it isn’t easy, and as the seller, you’ve built up a wealth of knowledge and experience that is invaluable to the new person at the helm.
+Do your best to stay in contact with them and help them when you can.
 It will go a long way to ensuring your legacy is sustained.

 Consider Buying Another Business

 When it came time for Ken to step away from his business, part of the postpartum problem was that he realized he wasn’t done working.
-Sure, he could put the money into a mutual fund or a hedge fund and watch it tick up by 12 percent each year, but that wasn’t going to make him happy.
+Sure, he could put the money into a mutual fund or a hedge fund and watch it tick up by 12 percent each year, but that wouldn’t make him happy.

 Instead of resting on his laurels, Ken began to look for other options.
 It was that search that eventually led him to Acquira.

-“I started Googling ‘investing’ and Acquira kept coming up in my searches both in Google and Facebook.
-And I thought what is this buying another business thing?
+“I started Googling ‘investing,’ and Acquira kept coming up in my searches both on Google and Facebook.
+And I thought, what is this buying another business thing?
 That just sounds like you’re buying a job.
 But the more I dug, the more I realized this is my speed.”